Office of Social Innovation and Civic Participation: Impact Data Initiative

 The Office of Social Innovation created the Impact Data Initiative to create more transparency regarding information related to the social sector as a strategy to increase the flow of financial capital into the field.
 The Impact Data Initiative has been focused on opening federal databases as well as encouraging nonprofits to provide additional information.
 It has been supported by nonprofit organizations such as the Aspen Institute, Charity Navigator, Guidestar, and the Urban Institute.

 The Impact Data Initiative has predicated on changes to the Form 990.
 This is an annual reporting return that certain federally tax-exempt organizations must file with the Internal Revenue Service.
 In 2008, the form was revised as a result of the passage of the Federal Pension Protection Act.
 All 501 (c) 3 private foundations regardless of income must file a Form 990.
 The form provides information on the organization's mission, programs and finances.
 The public is guaranteed access to this information, but the IRS has not published this information in a manner consistent with trends in open data: it not very accessible nor available in a machine-readable format.

 President Obama has proposed to phase in a requirement that all nonprofit organizations file their annual tax returns electronically in order to facilitate improved access to this information in a manner consistent with the Open Government Initiative.
 In November 2013, Senate Finance Committee Chairman Max Baucus released a tax reform discussion draft with a proposal to mandate all tax-exempt organizations required to file a Form 990 electronically and requiring the IRS to make the information on the forms available to the public in a machine readable format as soon as practicable.

 Evidence based policy

 As part of President Obama's management agenda, the Office of Social Innovation has helped to lead federal agencies to increasingly focus on the use of data and modeling to inform and improve what is called evidence based policy.

-Evidence Based Policy is not new, but it is an important priority of the Administration, as outlined explicitly in a Memorandum M-13-17 issued in July 2013 by the Office of Management and Budget (OMB), and signed by directors of the White House OMB, Domestic Policy Council (DPC), Office of Science and Technology Policy (OSTP), and Council of Economic Advisors (CEA).
-The memorandum provides guidance for fiscal year 2015 agency budget submissions, and describes plans to prioritize budget requests that strengthen the use of evidence and innovation to inform and improve decision-making.
+Evidence based policy is not new, but it is an important priority of the administration, as outlined explicitly in a Memorandum M-13-17 issued in July 2013 by the Office of Management and Budget (OMB), and signed by directors of the White House OMB, Domestic Policy Council (DPC), Office of Science and Technology Policy (OSTP), and Council of Economic Advisors (CEA).
+The memorandum provided guidance for fiscal year 2015 agency budget submissions and describes plans to prioritize budget requests that strengthen the use of evidence and innovation to inform and improve decision-making.

 The memorandum gave explicit guidance in a number of key issues, such as: